dgerabagi/aiascent-dev/prompt.md

 #### A68.
 V2V Academy - Lesson 3.1 - From Conversation to Command
 - **Description:** The detailed content for Lesson 3.1 of the V2V Academy, "From Conversation to Command," designed for the interactive report viewer.
 It includes three parallel versions of the content for different learner personas.
 - **Tags:** v2v, curriculum, lesson plan, structured interaction, prompt engineering, context engineering, interactive learning, persona

+#### A69.
+V2V Academy - Lesson 3.2 - The Feedback Loop in Practice
+- **Description:** The detailed content for Lesson 3.2 of the V2V Academy, "The Feedback Loop in Practice," designed for the interactive report viewer.
+It includes three parallel versions of the content for different learner personas.
+- **Tags:** v2v, curriculum, lesson plan, feedback loop, debugging, cognitive apprenticeship, interactive learning, persona

 ### IV.
 Technical Implementation & Guides